Tier 1 (Exceptional Talent) visa route

 - Principal Research Fellowships

-- Senior Research Fellowships in Clinical Science
+- Senior Research Fellowships if your host organisation is in the UK

 - Clinical Research Career Development Fellowships (Stage 2)

-- Sir Henry Dale Fellowships
+- Sir Henry Dale Fellowships.

 How to apply for a Tier 1 visa